 The Beatles were produced by George Martin through 1969's Abbey Road, and it wasn't until The Beatles broke up that Martin was completely free from his ties to EMI.
 In the 1970s, he produced a wide variety of artists and bands, from America and Jimmy Webb to Jeff Beck and the Mahavishnu Orchestra.
 He continued to work with an array of artists, many of whom received critical acclaim.

 On June 15th, 1996, George Martin was knighted for his production work over the decades, especially with The Beatles.
 On October 20, 1998, In My Life was released, and Sir George Martin took a bow from the music business.
 His last album was a collection of Beatles songs he originally produced, recreated by a variety of well-known artists.
-He briefly came out of retirement in 2005, and with the aid of his son, Giles Martin, he compiled clips and songs for the Beatles' and Cirque Du Solei's LOVE project and remix album.
+He briefly came out of retirement in 2005, and with the aid of his son (with his second wife), Giles Martin, he compiled clips and songs for the Beatles' and Cirque Du Solei's LOVE project and remix album.

 Inducted into Rock And Roll Hall of Fame in 1999 (Non-Performer).

 - 304 Writing & Arrangement